CPK Insurance

 Our Recommendation for Nebraska

 For Nebraska trucking accounts, I would focus first on matching liability, cargo, and physical damage to the way the truck earns money.
 A long-haul unit, a regional delivery truck, and a local dump truck usually do not need the same structure.
 In this state, tornado and hail exposure make physical damage coverage for trucks in Nebraska especially worth reviewing with the deductible, not just the limit, in mind.
 If you haul under trailer agreements, do not assume trailer interchange is included automatically.
 If you run without a trailer or outside dispatch, make sure bobtail coverage and non-trucking liability insurance are not being treated as the same thing.
-Because Nebraska has a competitive market and 340 insurers, compare multiple quotes and ask how each carrier handles your route, cargo type, and endorsements before you bind.
+Because Nebraska has a competitive market, compare multiple quotes and ask how each carrier handles your route, cargo type, and endorsements before you bind.

 FAQ